apollographql/apollo/docs/source/references/engine-proxy.md

 **HTTP headers set by Engine**

-When returning a GraphQL response which is eligible for the full-query cache (ie, all of the data has a non-zero `maxAge` set in the `cacheControl` GraphQL extension), Engine sets the `Cache-Control` header with a `max-age` directive equal to the minimum `maxAge` of all data in the response.
+When returning a GraphQL response which is eligible for the full-query cache (i.e., all of the data has a non-zero `maxAge` set in the `cacheControl` GraphQL extension), Engine sets the `Cache-Control` header with a `max-age` directive equal to the minimum `maxAge` of all data in the response.
 If any of the data in the response has a `scope: PRIVATE` hint, the `Cache-Control` header will include the `private` directive; otherwise it will include the `public` directive.
 This header completely replaces any `Cache-Control` and `Expires` headers provided by your GraphQL server.

 ### CDN integration